Migrating from Pelican to Hugo

 for my blog postspage

-for my sites static pages (like my about me page).
+for my sites static pages (like my about me page).front matter

 categories = ["python", "golang"]